backlineint/bpi-11ty/src/posts/where-to-start-with-component-based-theming.md

   - blog
 ---
 I was on the Drupal Easy podcast to talk about component based theming, but didn't think I had a solid answer to the question, where should I start.

+Is it just 'Use Emulsify?' and if not, why?
+And what should they use instead?